 This is strictly a matter of flavour, but the Blackguard as described feels a lot less sympathetic than the text keeps trying to tell me.
 The book casts shadow magic as a temptation, an easy way out, a deliberate choice to become a worse person in exchange for power.
 It’s not hard to enjoy that character, but it is hard to see them as particularly deserving of sympathy (certainly as long as they keep doing it).

 To make the class more accessible to all characters, I went for a flavour more directly geared toward the good or neutral characters assumed to make up the typical 4e party.
-Instead of embracing a vice they have deliberately chosen to enhance, the Vindicator takes a monstrous quality inherent in their being and turns it to productive ends.
+Instead of glorifying a harmful behaviour they have deliberately chosen to embrace, the Vindicator takes a potentially dangerous element of their own nature, and turns it to productive ends.

 The difference is perhaps subtle, but to me it’s very much preferable.
 (And of course, the original flavour is still there for you if you prefer it.)
 Like any other class, an evil character can use the Vindicator to great effect, but the “serving suggestion” flavour is unambiguously that of an antihero.